Are your plant leaves turning brown and crispy and you are wondering what the cause is?

 When your plant does not receive enough natural water (under-watering), it will start to turn brown and crispy.

-If your plant soil becomes extremely dry for a long time, the bottom side, the edges, or even the entire of your leaves will begin to turn brown and crispy.
+If your plant soil becomes extremely dry for a long time, the bottom side, the edges, or even the entirety of your leaves will begin to turn brown and crispy.

 Solutions

 The solution is to water your soil properly.
-Make sure your entire soil is soaked in water but not too much.
-You should also avoid your plant from getting dry for too long.
+Make sure your entire soil is soaked in water, but not too much.
+You should also prevent your plant from getting dry for too long.

 If your plant is in a container, make sure there are drainage holes.
-Also, make sure while watering the water drips or drains away below the drainage holes container.
-This way you know the entire soil has gotten enough moisture.
+Also, make sure that while watering, the excess liquid drips or drains away from below the drainage holes container.
+This way, you know the entire soil has gotten enough moisture.

 2. Over-Watering

-Watering your plant is good, but over-watering can as well predispose your plant turning brown and crispy.
-Overwatering will cause the rotting of root thereby hindering or restricting water movements all around (stem and leaves) your plants.
+Watering your plant is good, but over-watering can also predispose your plant to turn brown and crispy.
+Overwatering will cause the rotting of roots, thereby hindering or restricting water movements all around (stem and leaves) your plants.
 When this happens, your plant leaves will get dehydrated and start to turn brown and crispy.

 Solutions